HIPAA Compliant Speech Therapy Telehealth

 As a speech-language pathologist or audiologist who practices speech therapy, you play a transformational role in the lives of children and adults who have difficulties with communication, eating, drinking and swallowing.
 So you know exactly how important accessibility to critical therapy treatments is to ensuring your patients maintain basic life functions and lead fulfilling lives.

 Speech therapy telehealth is a reliable and effective way for speech-language pathologists and audiologists to ensure services remain accessible to patients, whether the therapeutic environment is a school, hospital, home, private practice or elsewhere.
-With access to therapy further restricted by Covid-19 stay at home orders, therapists are realizing that integrating speech therapist telehealth into their practice can improve patients’ lives and drive business success.
+With access to therapy further restricted by Covid-19, therapists are realizing that integrating telehealth speech therapy services into their practice can improve patients’ lives and drive business success while still abiding by the HIPAA rules for a covered entity and keeping patient information secure.

 Although speech therapy telehealth may not be the best choice for every patient, it’s important for speech-language pathologists and audiologists to consider how telehealth fits into their plan for the future, even if that means offering the option speech therapy telehealth in tandem with in-person services moving forward.